z1e2v3s/zad/zad/docs/introduction.rst

 Currently zad can:

-* starting with a configured domain zone, this and any referenced zones are loaded (via AXFR) and displayed via browsable tables.
+* starting with a configured domain zone, this and any referenced zones, which are reachable, are loaded (via AXFR) and displayed via browsable tables.
 * delete, add or update resource records of these zones via dynamic update
-* check of semantic and syntax of entered resource record if OK clicked
+* check of semantic and syntax of entered resource record if 'OK' or '+' clicked
 * to give the user a feedback, the modified zone is re-read and displayed
 * the graphical user interface has been designed to allow point and click
 * this tries to avoid the requirement to re-enter any data already